greencoder/ospi-cli/README.md

 ###Feedback:###

 I welcome any feedback or advice you are willing to offer.
 You can use the issues tab in Github or reach out to me at snewman18 [at gmail dot com].

+###License:###

+This project is distributed under the MIT license.
+Do whatever you want with it, but please provide attribution back and don't hold me liable.